Updated: August 8, 2017

 Your needs are different than mine.
 Like Hooley, you may have children at home.
 Or you work full-time or run a home business.
 Maybe you’re the main caregiver for an aging parent.

-Learning to manage your duties will help you avoid overwhelm.
-That’s where Homemaker’s Friend comes in.
+Learning to manage your duties can help you avoid overwhelm.
+And that’s where Homemaker’s Friend comes in.
 As you track your time and make adjustments, the overload will diminish.
 Trust me, it works!

 Homemaker’s Friend is a spiral-bound, tabbed planner that measures 5.5 X 8.5 inches.
-Large enough to hold your notes, yet small enough to tuck in your bag.
+It’s large enough to hold your notes, yet small enough to tuck in your bag.
 Here’s what you’ll find inside:

 - yearly calendars for 2017-18